Code-Institute-Submissions/tone-henge/README.md

 ## Credit

-Credit to [Ian Lunn](https://github.com/IanLunn/) for the code I used to animate the home page epic button.
+Credit to [Ian Lunn](https://github.com/IanLunn/) for the code I used to animate the home page hero image button.